 3 Ways to Promote Cultural Awareness

 More should be done for your global virtual team to reap the benefits of cultural awareness.
-The most crucial thing in promoting cultural awareness is to bring these learnings and experiences into the daily conversations your global virtual team.
-Here are 3 ways to promote cultural awareness in your global virtual team.
+The most crucial thing in promoting cultural awareness is to bring these learnings and experiences into the daily conversations of your global virtual team.
+Here are three ways to promote cultural awareness in your international virtual team.

 Don't assume.
 Don't take things personally.

 Misunderstandings and conflicts are inevitable.
-Sometimes, we don't even realise that our ways of viewing the world and communicating it is causing the conflict.
-When this happens, it is usually because of our underlying assumptions or our cultural lens is used to interpret the situation.
+Sometimes, we don't even realise that our ways of viewing the world and communicating it are causing conflict.
+When this happens, it is usually because of our underlying assumptions or our cultural lens to interpret the situation.

-Assumptions on its own is not a bad thing and its human nature to do so, as it helps to conserve our cognitive energy to work on things that are more difficult.
+Assumptions on their own is not a bad thing, and it's human nature to do so.
+It helps to conserve our cognitive energy to work on more complicated things.
 In our daily life, we make assumptions all the time.
-When working in a global virtual team, the assumptions of your culture are not readily available to others and vice versa.
+When working in a global virtual team, the beliefs of your culture are not readily available to others and vice versa.
 One great sign to know whether you are operating based on assumptions is when what you typically say or do gets an "untypical" response.

-If these were not raised or addressed, tensions may increase and the work relationship may continue to suffer.
+If not addressed, tensions may increase, and the working relationship may continue to suffer.
 And your new colleague may not have a clue of why the conflict existed in the first place.

-If you find yourself in a situation, where you are frustrated in working with someone from another culture, just pause and take a breath.
-Ask yourself “Why is this person responding differently?
+Suppose you find yourself in a situation where you are frustrated in working with someone from another culture.
+Pause and take a breath.
+Ask yourself, "Why is this person responding differently?
 What do they understand instead?"